 - The average deposit a Londoner requires to buy a property is now £179,248

-Despite the incredible high prices demand for property in the Capital continues to soar and is outstripping supply despite recent Government pledges to build over 400,000 new homes.
+Despite the incredibly high prices, demand for property in the Capital continues to soar and is outstripping supply despite recent Government pledges to build over 400,000 new homes.

-One reason first time buyers are able to get on the property ladder is by utilising the Help to Buy scheme and only paying down a 5% deposit.
-This coupled with cheap mortgages due to historically low interest rates has allowed people with the average salary of £30,000pa to get onto the ladder.
+One reason first-time buyers can get on the property ladder is by utilising the Help to Buy scheme and only paying down a 5% deposit.
+This coupled with cheap mortgages due to historically low-interest rates have allowed people with the average salary of £30,000pa to get onto the ladder.

-The chart above reveals that while people are able to buy a house in London, their salaries are not keeping up with prices.
-So therefore, those still looking to get on the property ladder will increasingly struggle to buy a home.
-But the gap between earnings and house prices suggest that the London property bubble could burst at any minute, if there are any big shifts in interest rates.
-If these first time buyers are fuelling the market there is concern once rates do rise then mortgage payments simply become unsustainable.
+Although people can buy a house in London, their salaries are not keeping up with prices.
+Therefore, those still looking to get on the property ladder will increasingly struggle to buy a home.
+But the gap between earnings and house prices suggest that the London property bubble could burst at any minute if there are any big shifts in interest rates.
+If these first-time buyers are fuelling the market there is a concern once rates do rise then mortgage payments simply become unsustainable.

 UBS’ property price index which measures inflation is reportedly flashing red in London and cites that of all the world’s major cities, London is perhaps the most likely to see a bubble burst.
-UBS cite low interest rates and cheap mortgages as fuelling the boom and that historically when prices increase at this rate there has been a correction.
+UBS cites low-interest rates and cheap mortgages as fuelling the boom and that historically when prices increase at this rate there has been a correction.